Muscatine Public Health encourages residents to be safe and creative with their holiday activities

 Williams added that while outdoor activities are slightly safer, there is always a moderate risk when interacting with people outside of your home.
 “There are still groups that are interacting, and every time we have interaction with those outside of our household during this COVID-19 pandemic, it’s a risk.”

-There are also many low-risk options families can do instead that still carry the Halloween spirit.
+There are low-risk options families can do that still carry the Halloween spirit.
 These can include carving and decorating pumpkins, decorating your home, well-distanced Halloween scavenger hunts either outside or in your home, and any of the virtual options mentioned earlier.

 As for traveling for the holidays, these travels always come with an increased risk of either getting or spreading the virus, and should only be done when necessary.
 Attending crowded events where social distancing isn’t possible, like Black Friday sales or parades are also considered big risks that are not advised.